What can we say? We love a nude beach!

 This beach is not a sandy beach, it is covered in small round stones, so bring flipflops or sandals to avoid discomfort!
 With a nearby kiosk bar, you'll get delicious foods and helpful tips on how best to spend your time on the beach.
 We also love this beach because it is southwest facing, which means stunning sunsets every evening.

-Plus, you can get naked!
+Plus, you can get nude!
 Surrounded by the lush Mediterranean bushes, we felt like Adam and … well, Adam, in the Garden of Eden.

 15. Playa Chihuahua in Uruguay

 Being one of the most gay friendly countries in South America, Uruguay was bound to have a stunning nudist beach nearby.
 Playa Chihuahua can be found just outside gay party city, Punta del Este.

 Play by day.
 Party by night.
 Visiting this beach in the AM and the PM is like seeing two different worlds.
 In the morning, kids can be seen frolicking in the sea, building sandcastles, with parents reading under beach umbrellas.
 By night, all the gays come out of the shadows for an epic party!

 Music.
 Dancing.
 Laughter.
 It's like the magic of the club being brought outdoors.
 So popular amongst younger crowds, it wouldn't be totally out of place to see a famous face or two amongst the festivities.

 And the fact that the beach is clothing optional makes it so much better!

 For more inspiration: